You can’t learn a new language in a month.

 Although measuring your language progress can be fun, you’re not doing it to have a good time.

 Instead, you do it to increase the likelihood that you’ll reach your goal of speaking your target language.

 - You actually see your progress.
-Bad-day blues often makes progress invisible to you — as if you haven’t learned shit!
-Certain measuring methods immediately put you back into reality by showing that you’ve made more progress than you think.
+Bad-day blues often make progress invisible to you — as if you haven’t learned shit!
+Some measuring methods immediately put you back into reality by showing that you’ve made more progress than you think.
 And if they don’t, that’s great too: